Resources

 If you suspect vulnerable persons are experiencing abuse or neglect, you can call 1800 628 221.

-Link: NSW Ageing and Disability Abuse Hotline
+Link: NSW Ageing and Disability Abuse Online Form

 NSW Ombudsman, Community and Disability Services